tonyroger/Mychat/README.md

 # Mychat- Firebase-Chat-Application

 This was a side project I decided to developed after learning java and android studio.
-The application uses the realtime Database provided Firebase to store a user's information.
+The application uses the realtime Database provided by Firebase to store a user's information.
 It also implements the ocr reader api provided by Google.

 So far, implementation of the location feature is still in progress.
 (As of 11/4/2018)